The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

 CMS Comparison – Which is the Right One for You?

 Open source content management systems have been a force of change on the web.
-They have enabled scores of people to build and maintain their own web presences.
+They have enabled scores of people to build and maintain their own web presence.
 Over time, WordPress, Joomla and Drupal have emerged as the most popular.

 As PHP-based open source projects, these three systems have a lot in common of how they approach building websites.
 At the same time, there are a lot of differences, making them ideal for different target groups.
-For that reason, this CMS comparison is less about what is the best CMS generally but more about which one is the best for you and your purpose.
+For that reason, this CMS comparison is less about what is the best CMS generally but more about which one is the best for you and your purposes.

 To help you make that decision, let’s quickly summarize the above:

 - WordPress — Beginner friendly and allows you to get started quickly.
-Even without any coding experience you can still build a highly functional website suitable for large amounts of traffic.
+Even without any coding experience, you can still build a highly functional website suitable for large amounts of traffic.
 The WordPress platform is customizable, secure, SEO and mobile friendly, easy to localize and collaborate on as well as easy to pass on to clients.
 It also has by far the largest community and ecosystem but can be a challenge to scale.

 While we here at Website Setup like WordPress (since our site is based on it), the choice is up to you.
 You need to take a look at the features and capabilities of each CMS and then decide which is most suitable for your particular project, site or needs.

 If we can help with that somehow, please don’t hesitate to reach out.
 Leave any questions in the comments section below.
-We’d be happy to help.
+We’d be happy to help!

 Where do you stand on the WordPress vs Joomla vs Drupal debate?
 Anything to add to our CMS comparison?
 Questions, comments?
 Please let us know in the comments section below.